Public Land Clean-Ups

 Native Plant Restoration

 Steelhead Falls Trail receives more than 10,000 visitors each year.
 With such heavy use, the habitat adjacent to the trail was degraded and invasive weeds were abundant.
-Starting in late 2014, FANs coordinated with Bureau of Land Management and held several work parties to pull non-native plants and plant over one thousand native shrubs, flowers, and bunchgrasses.
+Starting in late 2014, FANs coordinated with Bureau of Land Management and held many work parties to pull non-native plants and plant thousands of native shrubs, flowers and bunchgrasses.